Hillwoods Academy

 Hillwoods Academy is a Senior Secondary School based in New Delhi.
 It was established in 1982.
-Rita Srivastava is the Principal/Head of the institution.
+Rita Srivastava was the Principal/Head of the institution until 2024.
+Currently it's Ms. Sangeeta Singh, previously an English teacher who taught in the same school.
 Established in the year 1982, Hillwoods Academy at Preet Vihar, is affiliated to the C.B.S.E., New Delhi and prepares students for All India Senior Secondary School Examination.